Search blog

 5. inaccurate

 PREP hopes that this article can provide you with additional knowledge regarding the usage, structure, and meaning of negative sentences.
-PREP hopes that you will gain more practical English knowledge.
+If you want guaranteed improvement in IELTS, don’t miss these game-changing courses:

 Master Tu Pham